 How to Book Korean Air Prestige Class

-UPDATE: As of August 2018, Korean Air will no longer be a Chase UltimateRewards transfer partner.
-While it is rumored that the Korean Air will come on as an American Express Membership Rewards transfer partner in the near future, this is not yet confirmed.
+UPDATE: Korean Air is no longer a Chase UltimateRewards transfer partner.
+While it is rumored that the Korean Air will come on as an American Express Membership Rewards transfer partner in the future, this is not yet confirmed.
 Keep an eye on this page for an update!

 Want to book Korean Air business class for cash, rather than with Korean Air mileage?
 Sales are rare (Korean’s North America routes are almost always full), but going prices aren’t awful.
 Southeast Asia to North America usually goes for around $3,000 round-trip, a bit more if you go in the opposite direction, which is an OK value if you can fly at least one segment each way in the Apex Suite.